 The Columbia Community Band was the first concert band to perform in the Historic Missouri Theatre in Columbia and the first community band to perform at the International Scott Joplin Festival in Sedalia, Missouri.
 By invitation, The Columbia Community Band has performed at the Missouri Bandmasters' Association annual convention in 1991 and 2007, as well as the Missouri Music Educators Association Conference and at the national conference of the Association of Concert Bands, of which, CCB has been a long-standing member.
 In 1999, The Columbia Community Band expanded its performance venues when it traveled to England and Scotland to perform a ten day concert tour.
 In 2006, CCB celebrated its 25th anniversary with a concert and reception at the Missouri Theatre in Columbia.
 The musical program featured a work composed by Dr. John Cheetham, Overture: Silver Jubilee, which was written for the occasion.

 Due to the Covid-19 pandemic, the band suspended all rehearsals and performances from March of 2020 through May of 2021.
 Throughout this time, however, CCB's volunteer leaders stayed active, subscribing to a new cloud-based donor and member management software and acquiring the services of Mr. Denis Swope.
 Mr. Swope was named music director in July of 2020.
 Rehearsals resumed in the summer of 2021 in preparation for several outdoor performances.
 CCB commissioned a new concert band piece by composer Randall Standridge of Jonesboro, AR.
-The band will present the premier performance of the new composition on 12-Sep-2021, at the 40th Anniversary Concert, again in Columbia's Historic Missouri Theatre.
+The band premiered the new composition on 12-Sep-2021 at the 40th Anniversary Concert, again in Columbia's Historic Missouri Theatre.

-The Columbia Community Band is resuming its long tradition of performing at least three formal indoor concerts each year, as well as a variety of outdoor performances in Columbia and surrounding communities.
+The Columbia Community Band performs at least three formal indoor concerts each year, as well as a variety of outdoor performances in Columbia and surrounding communities.
 All of the band's performances are free and open to the public.